zegami/zegami-cli/README.md

 name: file based
 description: an example collection with a file based imageset and dataset
 collection_version: 2
 # The type of data set.
-For now this needs to be set to 'file'. (optional)
+For now this needs to be set to 'file'.
 dataset_type: file
 file_config:
     # Path to the dataset file. (optional)